LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data-basics.md

 - Explain how to find, find all, and replace
 - Explain how to add, update, and remove fields, subfields, indicators, and fixed fields
-- Explain the functions RDA Helper and Select Records for Edit
 - Explain the difference between save and compile
 - Successfully manipulate MARC data
 - Successfully save your MARC data